Review: Look mom, I caught a unicorn!

 Packaging & Extras: (2/5)

 The Lansay Tread was only available as a bundle set with a Legioss toy.
+The included Legioss may not have always been blue but as the included Legioss is the same as any of the sold separately Legioss toys, most have been swapped for matching blue in the 30+ years following release.
 Both toys were manufactured by Gakken of Singapore for distribution by Lansay in France under the Henshin Robo brand (similar to how Matchbox distributed Bandai-made toys under the Robotech name in various markets).
 The box has one Styrofoam tray housing both toys.
 Next to the Legioss you’ll find sprues with the following attached:

 1) A Legioss gun

 You won’t find instructions for the Tread but you may find Tread specific stickers as illustrated above by the pictures provided by Lionel Tosan.
 There was no marking guide for the Tread stickers so you may see used ones with the stickers applied incorrectly.
 My suspicion is that Gakken started making stickers then decided not to print a transformation/marking guide and cut the sticker run short.
 They included the stickers already printed with the first toys in the run.
 As far as instructions go, be sure to check out my 4K video transformation guide!